9 Steps to Create a Virtual Summit: 7,827 Subscribers and 55 Interviews -- in 60 Days

 Aside from keeping the emails and social sharing going with our partners, I was still spending a few hours each day creating the individual site pages for the next day’s interviews where the videos would be hosted (so people could watch them on-site).

 Unfortunately, that didn’t leave much time for reaching out to publications, or writing up articles for my columns to generate more press for the summit.

-For round two of the Inside Sales Summit (coming in April 2018), the company-wide consensus is that we need to divide and conquer when it comes to splitting up creation and promotion of the summit.
+For round two of the Inside Sales Summit (April 2018), the company-wide consensus is that we needed to divide and conquer when it comes to splitting up the creation and promotion of the summit.

 That conclusion comes from reflecting on everything we’ve learned from this first round.